Showing results 1 - 14 of 14 for oatmeal within Breakfast and Brunch.

 Loaded with satisfying textures and flavors, try this delicious breakfast cereal as you would a cold cereal, or cook and serve like oatmeal.
 This recipe makes enough for a crowd or for you to keep in your pantry for a few weeks.

-If you're always looking for a new way to eat oatmeal, how about on the go?
-You can enjoy these tasty squares warm, at room temperature or even cold for breakfast or a snack.
-They're simple to make ahead and keep in an airtight container in the refrigerator so you can grab and go throughout the week.
-Steel cut oats baked like this will retain much of their crunch; if you’d like softer oats, combine the almond milk and oats in a medium bowl and let soak for several hours or overnight before assembling the bars.
+Enjoy these tasty oatmeal squares warm, at room temperature or even cold for breakfast or a snack.
+Steel-cut oats baked like this will retain much of their crunch; if you’d like softer oats, combine the almond milk and oats in a medium bowl and let soak for several hours or overnight before assembling the bars.